The toys your children actually need.

 First things first.
 You need fewer toys.
 Probably half as many, maybe more.

 It all depends on your starting point.
 Have a generous family who love to give presents?

-Might be time for an epic toy audit.
+It might be time for an epic toy audit.

 Children struggle to focus their attention when there are too many options.
 This generally leads to the classic flit play - two minutes on each toy and a sitting room that looks like a raid on toys-r-us.

 For children to really become absorbed in play we need to clear a space, physically and emotionally.

 The best toys are ones that have a degree of flexibility and are open-ended.
 They can be played in a variety of different ways depending on your child’s mood and current interests.